ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 object.
 The GOT is normally split into two subsets, the GOT and the PLT GOT.
 With the PLT GOT made up of code pointers that are only accessed by linker generated PLT sequences.
-As the PLT GOT is not accessed directly by code in relocatable objects will be covered in a separate section of the document.
+As the PLT GOT is not accessed directly by code in relocatable objects, this will be covered in a separate section of the document.

 The pointers in the GOT may include pointers to code so there is a question of whether these pointers should be signed and if so, how should they be signed?

-The value of many of the pointers in the GOT is not known at static link time, these GOT entries will have a dynamic relocation that a dynamic linker will resolve at program load time.
-Once the GOT has been relocated it can be re-mapped as read-only (RELRO).
+The value of many of the pointers in the GOT is not known at static link time.
+These GOT entries will have a dynamic relocation that a dynamic linker will resolve at program load time.
+Once the GOT has been relocated, it can be re-mapped as read-only (RELRO).
 If the GOT is RELRO then the GOT does not need to be signed.

 As a majority of platforms support RELRO and assuming a RELRO GOT simplifies the ABI, this document will assume an unsigned GOT.
-An optional appendix describes how a GOT can be signed.
+An optional appendix `Appendix thoughts on encoding a signing schema`_ describes how a GOT can be signed.

 PLT GOT signing
 ---------------